AmIACatPurr/HTB-CTF/writeups/fluffy/README.md

 ```

-The attack was successful, and we obtained the hash of winrm_svc!

-The next step is obvious… Since we’re dealing with WinRM, it’s time for Evil-WinRM to enter the scene to obtain the first shell — and with it, the user flag!
+The path is clear, we deploy Evil-WinRM, next step user flag

 ```bash
 (venv) ┌─[eu-dedivip-1]─[10.10.14.98]─[justdave@htb-pzeors8as1]─[~/Desktop/bloodyAD]